 - 2.1 Under the Neighbourhood and Community Standard, The Regulator of Social Housing (RSH) requires all registered providers to publish a policy setting out, how in consultation with their tenants, they will maintain and improve the neighbourhoods associated with their homes. - 2.2 The Social Housing (Regulation) Act 2023 has received Royal Assent.
 This will impact the regulatory framework for social housing and introduces a new proactive, consumer regulation regime focussed on meeting the needs of tenants.
-One aim of the legislation and regime is to ensure that providers of social housing, such as the Council, keep its properties and estates safe and clean. - 2.3 These new standards are there to ensure people feel safe and secure in their homes, can get problems fixed before they spiral out of control, and see exactly how well their landlord is performing, giving tenants a stronger voice.
-Of the seven chapters within the Act, several are particularly relevant to the aims of this policy: - To be safe in your home (Chapter 1) - To know how your landlord is performing (Chapter 2) - To have your complaints dealt with promptly and fairly (Chapter 3) - To have a good quality home and neighbourhood to live in (Chapter 6)
+One aim of the legislation and regime is to ensure that providers of social housing, such as the Council, keep its properties and estates safe and clean. - 2.3 As part of the new consumer regulation regime, from April 2023, the RSH is introducing a series of 22 mandatory Tenant Satisfaction Measures (TSMs) creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
+These measures include those applicable directly to building safety as well as those based on tenant perception surveys setting out tenants views on our performance which will include responsible neighbourhood management. - 2.4 The TSM measures under responsible neighbourhood management include: - TP10: Satisfaction that the landlord keeps communal areas clean and well maintained - TP11: Satisfaction that the landlord makes a positive contribution to neighbourhoods

-- 2.4 As part of the new consumer regulation regime, from April 2023, the RSH is introducing a series of 22 mandatory Tenant Satisfaction Measures (TSMs) creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
-These measures include those applicable directly to building safety as well as those based on tenant perception surveys setting out tenants views on our performance which will include responsible neighbourhood management. - 2.5 The TSM measures under responsible neighbourhood management include: - TP10: Satisfaction that the landlord keeps communal areas clean and well maintained - TP11: Satisfaction that the landlord makes a positive contribution to neighbourhoods - TP12: Satisfaction with the landlord's approach to handling anti-social behaviour - NM01: Anti-social behaviour cases relative to the size of the landlord
+- TP12: Satisfaction with the landlord's approach to handling anti-social behaviour - NM01: Anti-social behaviour cases relative to the size of the landlord